Shell Scripting 101: While Loop Condition in Bash Script

 Conclusion

 This is a simple enough loop to not need detailed coverage at present.
-As we move ahead with topics, we’ll continue to use the while loop on a consistent basis. for more detailed operations including reading files, evaluating more conditions, etc. When you follow through with the shell scripting 101 tutorials, you will learn one topic with every tutorial.
-Make sure you practice enough to make sure you’re well versed and have a good hands-on before moving to the next topic.
-In this tutorial, we’ve covered the while loop in shell script and the usage.
+As we move ahead with topics, we’ll continue to use the while loop on a consistent basis for more detailed operations including reading files, evaluating more conditions for the user.
+When you follow through with the shell scripting 101 tutorials, you will learn one topic with every tutorial.